 - a.
 Insert a summary of significant issues that may impact the implementation of the department business plan (both positively and negatively).
 Departments are strongly encouraged to perform and include in the business plan a SWOT analysis to help identify such issues. - b.
 Include as issues any changes in the business environment, obstacles for major projects, and legislative changes or mandates that impact your operations. - c.
 If applicable, include issues that address your department's competitive environment and industry trends. - d.
-NEW FOR SPRING 2025: Include issues that are relevant to the Mayor's key deliverables.
+Consider including issues identified in Thrive305 or pertaining to the Mayor's 4Es that impact your operations.